carinemores/ecoliCPS/README.md

 * Replace /where/to/install with your desired installation path.

-* **Note**: Ensure all necessary dependencies are installed before using these tools for optimal operation and accurate results.
+* **NOTE**: Ensure all necessary dependencies are installed before using these tools for optimal operation and accurate results.

 ## 2. Processing the input data

 ### Illumina reads:
-In this project, Illumina reads were subjected to quality control and trimming using BBMap's BBDuk tool, streamlined into three key steps:
+Illumina reads were subjected to quality control and trimming using BBMap's BBDuk tool, streamlined into three key steps:

 * **Adapter Trimming**: Removal of adapter sequences with specific parameters, including a kmer length of 23 and a minimum kmer length of 11.
 * **PhiX Contamination Removal**: Elimination of PhiX control DNA using a kmer length of 31.